sr-murthy/ccm/README.rst

    6     >>   24 LOAD_CONST               3 (1)
               26 RETURN_VALUE

-For more information on the details of the bytecode instructions, as displayed to the console, refer to the `dis documentation (3.7) <https://docs.python.org/3.7/library/dis.html>`_, but in essence, each line prints out the following values in order from left to right:
+For more information on the details of the bytecode instructions, as displayed to the console, refer to the `dis documentation (3.7) <https://docs.python.org/3.7/library/dis.html>`_, but a brief summary is given below of the values contained in the lines in the bytecode printout:

 * the first value is an integer representing the (unique) number of the source code line associated with the bytecode instruction (block)
 * the second value is an integer, called the `instruction offset <https://docs.python.org/3.7/library/dis.html#dis.Instruction.offset>`_, representing the (unique) index of the bytecode instruction relative to the starting point of the complete sequence of bytecode instructions, which are in ascending order of offset
 * the third value, called the `opname <https://docs.python.org/3.7/library/dis.html#dis.Instruction.opname>`_ is the human readable name of the associated bytecode operation
-* the (possibly null) fourth value is the `argument <https://docs.python.org/3.7/library/dis.html#dis.Instruction.arg>`_ to the bytecode operation (if any)
+* the (possibly null) fourth value is an `argument <https://docs.python.org/3.7/library/dis.html#dis.Instruction.arg>`_ (or paramter) to the bytecode operation (if any)
 * the (possibly null) fifth value, in parentheses if not null, is a human readable `description <https://docs.python.org/3.7/library/dis.html#dis.Instruction.argrepr>`_ of the operational argument.

 **Note**: instructions which are jump targets have offsets prefixed by :code:`>>` (refer `here <https://github.com/python/cpython/blob/3.7/Lib/dis.py#L234>`_).